dataspecer/ds-wdoi/comments-ideas/comments.md

 ## Questions

-- On the main page, vocabulary sources defines what happends when i click on create data structure?
+1. On the main page, vocabulary sources defines what happends when i click on create data structure?
 How to integrate it with the wikidata special interface?

-- What defines that something is an attribure or association?
+2. What defines that something is an attribure or association?

-- What defines the final type of value of an attribute?
+3. What defines the final type of value of an attribute?

-- Dataspecer model?
+4. Dataspecer model?
 What If I would not like the side bar of the parent classes?
      - Co vsechno potrebuju dodat do dataspeceru?
      - A co muzu upravit na urovni dataspeceru?

+5. How should I approach inheritance of properties?
+   - Should I display properties of parents as well or just the ones specifically for the selected class?

+6. Codelists..